-Update: The VDC example for listening to game event callbacks has since been updated to highlight the dangers of using ClearGameEventCallbacks()
+Update: The VDC example for listening to game events has been updated to highlight the dangers of using ClearGameEventCallbacks()

 TL;DR